Maariv: Friday night

 In most communities, the verses normally recited before barekhu are omitted, and the service begins with barekhu.

 In most communities (except Chabad, those who follow the Vilna Gaon, and some Baladi Yemenites), the verses Exodus 31:16-17 are recited proceeding half kaddish before the Amidah.

 At the beginning of Shabbat on Friday night, the Amidah is immediately followed by the recitation of which discusses God's "resting" on the seventh day of creation.
 Although these verses were already said during the Amidah (and will be recited yet again during Kiddush at home) they are repeated.
 This is because when Shabbat coincides with a holiday, the Amidah does not include the passage.

 The three verses are followed by the Seven-Faceted Blessing.
 This is a single blessing designed to summarize the seven blessings of the Amidah, for those who came late.
+(Note: It is not clear whether this is meant to replace the latecomers' Amidah, or to give them additional time by prolonging the service.
+In any case, the Shulchan Aruch (OC 268:13) rules that one who hears this blessing from the leader has fulfilled his obligation of reciting the Amidah.)
 While originally this was said only by the leader, it is now customary in most Ashkenazic communities (except for those who follow the practices of the Vilna Gaon) for the congregation to recite the middle part before the leader does so or together with the leader.
+(Note: as per Rama, Shulchan Aruch OC 268:8.)
 In the most communities of the Eastern Ashkenazic rite as well as many Sephardic communities, this blessing is omitted on the first night of Passover, because that is considered a "time of protection"; in the Western Ashkenazic rite as well as some other communities, it is recited as normal.
+(Note: See also Jonah Frankel, Passover Machzor, page 9 of the introduction.)

 In communities that did not recite ba-meh madlikin before maariv, it is recited after the full Kaddish.
 Many communities also recite kiddush at this point.